GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.push/README.md

 ## Running this extension

 1. Clone this repository.
-2. Ensure your operating system allows your browser to show desktop notification.
-For [MacOS](https://support.apple.com/guide/mac-help/change-notifications-settings-mh40583/mac), and for for Google Chrome, it requires "Google Chrome" and "Google Chrome Helper (Alerts)" to be allowed.
+1. Ensure your operating system allows your browser to show desktop notification.
+For [MacOS](https://support.apple.com/guide/mac-help/change-notifications-settings-mh40583/mac) this, for Google Chrome, requires "Google Chrome" and "Google Chrome Helper (Alerts)" to be allowed.
-3. Go to [web-push-codelab.glitch.me](web-push-codelab.glitch.me) and copy the “Public Key” to the `applicationServerPublicKey` variable in background.js.
+1. Go to the [web push test server](https://web-push-codelab.glitch.me/) and copy the “Public Key” to the `APPLICATION_SERVER_PUBLIC_KEY` variable in background.js.
-4. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
+1. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
-5. Click “service worker (Inactive)” on the extension to load DevTools for background.js
+1. Click “service worker (Inactive)” on the extension to load DevTools for background.js
-6. Call `subscribeUser(true);`
+1. In DevTools call: `await SubscribeUserVisibleOnlyFalse();`
-7. Copy the output after “Subscription data to be sent to the push notification server:” and paste it into [web-push-codelab.glitch.me](web-push-codelab.glitch.me) inside “Subscription to Send To” text box
+1. Copy the output after “Subscription data to be sent to the push notification server:” and paste it into the [web push test server](https://web-push-codelab.glitch.me/) inside “Subscription to Send To” text box
-8. Enter some text into “Text to Send”
+1. Enter some text into “Text to Send”
-9. Click “SEND PUSH MESSAGE”
+1. Click “SEND PUSH MESSAGE”
-10. Observe the notification being sent to the browser that has the text from step #8.
-You’ll also see the text you sent in the dev console log
-11. In DevTools call: `subscribeUser(false);`
-12. Go back to web-push-codelab.glitch.me and click “SEND PUSH MESSAGE”
-13. Observe that there is no notification with the text you sent and no generic notification notification being shown by the browser.
-You’ll also see the text you sent in the DevTools log, but the message was received silently.
+1. Observe that there is no notification with the text you sent in the browser and no generic notification notification being shown by the browser (that is usually enforced).
+You’ll see the text you sent in the DevTools log proving the extension service worker received the push data.